 The tour of the first part of the caves (about 1200 metres) is by a small punted boat holding no more than 10 people.
-The journey takes you from cave to cave (each with their own name according to the leaflet from the ticket office).
+The journey takes you from cave to cave (each with their own name).
 The final part of the tour (300 metres) is on foot.

 Kastria - Cave of Lakes